lobbylabs/lobby-editor/README.md

 ![Lobby Logo](https://uploads-ssl.webflow.com/62d5c8c70f4a12f8dedb0687/62da19a5e440cccca0ecba8e_logomark-color-p-500.png)
 # Lobby Editor

-A familiar, plug and play, extendable rich text editor for React, based on [ProseMirror](https://github.com/ProseMirror/prosemirror), built using [TipTap](https://tiptap.dev/)
+A familiar, plug and play, extendable rich text editor for Vercel's Next React framework, based on [ProseMirror](https://github.com/ProseMirror/prosemirror), built using [TipTap](https://tiptap.dev/).
+This project grew out of our internal usage at Lobby and works best when using the Next framework.

 ## Install